-You can use the sequence-sequence-name (or sequence-sequence-id or sequence=true) option when creating or altering a primary-key index.
+You can use the sequence-sequence-sequence-sequence-sequence-true) option when creating or altering a primary-key index.
 The sequence becomes associated with the index, so that the next insert() will put the next generated number into the primary-key field, if the field would otherwise be nil.